hareldev/ECCV2022-RIFE-CLOUD/README.md

 # Let's start working!
 ## Steps
-  1. Upload your `mp4` file to
+  1. Upload your `mp4` file to a publicly available location \
-     asdasd
-     asdasdad
+  We will use this location on the next steps to download this file directly to the server we will use. \
+  Notice this file should be accessible directly, i.e. link should end with `...filename.mp4` \
+  Make sure link works by clicking on it, and see it works and start downloading the file.

-  2. asda
+  2.
   3.

 asdas